GabyC0/Methods/README.md

 <h3>Description of method:</h3>
 - Creates an array filled with all array elements that pass a test provided as a function.
 <h3>How it works:</h3>
-- Creates a new array with all elements that pass the test implemented by the provided function
+- Creates a new array with all elements that pass the test implemented by the provided function.
 <h3>Syntax:</h3>

 ```